shakfu/orca/README.md

 # ORCΛ

+FORK NOTE: this fork adds cmake support to building orca and also improved static builds for macos.
+Otherwise its unchanged except for some clang-formatting of c files.

 Orca is an [esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language) and live editor designed to quickly create procedural sequencers.
 Every letter of the alphabet is an operation, lowercase letters execute on `*bang*`, and uppercase letters execute each frame.

 This is the C implementation of the [ORCΛ](https://wiki.xxiivv.com/site/orca.html) language and terminal livecoding environment.
 It's designed to be power efficient.
 It can handle large files, even if your terminal is small.